scarpent/ledgerbil/README.md

 convention.
 You can include whatever you want on the non-schedule config line.
 The only thing modified is the date.

-Supported units are `monthly` and `weekly`.
+Supported units are `monthly`, `weekly`, and `daily`.
 Weekly transactions will recur on the same day of the week as the date in the entry.

 Other supported UOMs: `bimonthly` (every 2 months), `quarterly`, `biannual`, `yearly`